empowermint/edinburghindiegamers/README.md

 ## Guide for Contributors

 The site uses a static site generator called [Jekyll](https://jekyllrb.com/).
-This means that you can edit the content of pages without having to learn how to code websites.
+This means that members of the community can edit the content of pages without having to learn how to code websites.

 Each file with .md as its extension corresponds to a live page on the website.